-Section 1. ion 1.
-Our plan must honor your rights as a member of the plan Section 1.1 We must provide information in a way that works for you (in languages other Section 1.2 than English, in Braille, large print, or other alternate formats, etc.) Section 1.3 We must ensure that you get timely access to your covered services and 6 .
-1 / drugs Section 1.4 We must protect the privacy of your personal health information Section 1.5 We must give you information about the plan, its network of providers and your covered services Section 1.6 We must support your right to make decisions about your care Section 1.7 You have the right to make complaints and to ask us to reconsider decisions we have made Section 1.8 What can you do if you believe you are being treated unfairly or your rights are Section 1.9 not being respected?
-Section 2.
-You have some responsibilities as a member of the plan 162 Section 2.1 What are your responsibilities?
+Section 1.
+Our plan must honor your rights as a member of the plan Section 1.1 We must provide information in a way that works for you (in languages other than English, in Braille, large print, or other alternate formats, etc.) Section 1.2 We must treat you with fairness and respect at all times Section 1.3 We must ensure that you get timely access to your covered services and Section 1.4 drugs Section 1.5 We must give you information about the plan, its network of providers and your covered services Section 1.6 We must support your right to make decisions about your care Section 1.7 You have the right to make complaints and to ask us to reconsider decisions we have made Section 1.8 What can you do if you believe you are being treated unfairly or your rights are not being respected?
+Section 1.9 How to get more information about your rights You have some responsibilities as a member of the plan 162 Section 2.1 What are your responsibilities?